Renovation of UMC Groningen’s Patient Tower

 Connecting heart

-A three-story atrium with an attractive wooden spiral staircase forms the light, bright heart of the ICU.
+A three-story atrium with an attractive spiral staircase forms the light, bright heart of the ICU.
 The atrium serves as the connecting link between the IC rooms on one side and the support spaces on the other.
 This creates natural “traffic flows” between the rooms on the various floors, allowing for casual encounters between doctors and care professionals.
 Not only does this create a lively atmosphere, the sense of openness also allows family members to feel seen and acknowledged.
 In short, the three IC units feel like one department, where collaboration and knowledge exchange are optimally facilitated.

 Decentralized nursing station with two workstations between two patient rooms